This recipe as been updated (and upgraded!) as of October 2022.

 - 1/2 tsp baking soda

-- Scoop and roll dough balls 3 Tbsp in size (6 per baking sheet).
+- Scoop dough balls 3 Tbsp in size (6 per baking sheet).
 Roll dough balls smooth and place on prepared baking sheet.
-Slightly flatten each dough ball into a disc shape (about 1/2" thick) and press extra chocolate chips and candies into the top of each one.
+Slightly flatten each dough ball into a disc shape.
+Press extra chocolate chips and candies into the tops of the dough "discs".

-- Bake cookies, 6 at a time, at 325°F for 7-8 minutes.
-Allow the cookies to cool on the baking sheet for 3 minutes before removing to a cooling rack.
+- Bake cookies at 350°F for 11-13 minutes.
+Allow cookies to cool on the baking sheet for 3 minutes before removing to a cooling rack.

 - Repeat Steps 4 & 5 to finish baking the cookies, making sure the baking sheet is cool before placing dough balls on top.